-Early Help for Children and Families

-Finstall First School

-EARLY HELP OFFER
+Early Help for Children and Families Finstall First School EARLY HELP OFFER

 At Finstall First School, we recognise the challenges that families face in bringing up children.
 There may be times when you need extra help and support.
 If this is the case, please come and talk to us.
 There are many ways in which we can help as outlined in this offer of early help.
-We can also help to plan specific support for families in the forms of My Plan, My Plan + and My Assessment where we can work together to set and achieve outcomes.
+We can help to plan specific support for families by following the Early Help Pathway, meaning we can carry out a whole family early help assessment where extra support is identified.
+We will work with you as a family to work together to set and achieve positive outcomes in a family plan.